Blepharoplasty: Cost, Recovery & Results

 Four-Lid Blepharoplasty

-Combining upper and lower blepharoplasty in a single session is the most common approach for comprehensive periorbital rejuvenation.
+Combining upper and lower blepharoplasty in a single session is the most common approach for comprehensive periorbital rejuvenation, a trend confirmed by ASPS procedure statistics.
 The combined procedure takes 1.5-2.5 hours and produces a dramatically refreshed appearance with a single recovery period.

 Recovery Day by Day